information1222pm-collab/MemecoinHunter/PLATFORM_OVERVIEW.md

-# CryptoHobby - Advanced Memecoin Trading Intelligence Platform
+# MemeCoin Hunter - Advanced Memecoin Trading Intelligence Platform

 ## 🚀 Platform Overview

-CryptoHobby is a cutting-edge **paper trading and analysis platform** specialized in memecoin pattern recognition and trading strategy development.
+MemeCoin Hunter is a cutting-edge **paper trading and analysis platform** specialized in memecoin pattern recognition and trading strategy development.
 Built with institutional-grade technology, the platform combines real-time market scanning, machine learning pattern detection, and comprehensive risk management tools in a **100% simulated trading environment** to help traders develop and test strategies with zero financial risk.

 **Paper Trading Model**: All users receive **$10,000 in virtual trading capital** to test strategies, practice trading, and audit platform capabilities in a realistic market simulation.
 All features are completely free - no premium tiers or hidden fees.
 This is a **simulation platform for education and strategy development**, not live trading.